 - assuming that no LGBTI people are heterosexual

 - assuming an experience of gender transition, or an experience of having a gender identity different to legal sex assigned at birth

 - assuming an experience of “coming out” to family, when most people with intersex variations first discover an intersex status from parents or doctors

 - assuming that medical interventions related to gender presentation or sex characteristics are/were voluntary

 Some of these assumptions may be true of some intersex people, but many of these assumptions will generally target only intersex people who are also LGB and/or transgender.

 We encourage consideration of the implications of intersex bodily diversity.
 A survey that is inclusive of people born with intersex variations may consider issues of discrimination and stigma due to physical characteristics.
-It may need to consider the health, social and personal consequences of involuntary medical treatment.
+It may need to consider the health, social and personal consequences of forced or coercive medical interventions.